cloudControl/documentation/Guides/NodeJS/Express.md

 # Deploying an Express Application

-This example demonstrates how to build a simple [cloudControl] Express app.
+This example demonstrates how to build a simple Express app on [cloudControl].
 The app uses [Express], which is a [Node.js] web framework, and MongoDB as the backend database.

 ## The Express Application Explained

+### Get the App
-Before we get started, you need to clone to the Express app code from our Github repository and execute the following commands from your command line:
+First, clone the Express application from our
+Github repository by executing the following commands from your command line:

 ~~~bash
 $ git clone git@github.com:cloudControl/nodejs-express-mongodb-example-app.git
 $ cd nodejs-express-mongodb-example-app